 Subscription / Pay-per-View Websites

-There are several websites that are either subscription or pay-per-view (PPV) using purchased "credits" - investigate the options on the relevant pages of each site.
+There are several websites that you are going to have to pay for to further your Irish research, either by buying a subscription or paying-per-view (PPV) using purchased "credits" - investigate the options on the relevant pages of each site.

 - Roots Ireland = The Irish Family History Foundation's (IFHF) site for online access to births, marriages, deaths and some other selected records for most of the counties of Ireland (excluding Carlow, Dublin City, Kerry and Cork (South) which are covered by the free Irish Genealogy site.)
 This is now a subscription only site with no more free searches allowed.
 This site enjoys a bit of a monopoly on a lot of church records and is not without its flaws (covered on my Church of Ireland Parishes & Registers page for more information.)
 Bear in mind that there are no record images available for you to check yourself, only transcriptions.
 The coverage is by no means complete for every county - check the sources page for each one very carefully BEFORE you start searching as there may be none of the types of records you seek at all, especially burials!

 - FindMyPast Ireland = FindMyPast Ireland or FindMyPast UK with a worldwide subscription appear to provide access to the same Irish data sets on either site - study their prices to see what works for you.
-I will admit I'm not a fan of their site design re: search interface, but if you persevere there are some really good Irish resources on this site - check out their Irish data sets.
+I will admit I'm not a fan of their site design re: search interface and their source citations are terrible, but if you persevere there are some really good Irish resources on this site, many of them unique - check out their Irish data sets.
+Quite frankly though, I think the subscription is worth the access to the Irish newspapers alone

 - Ancestry = With a Premium subscription from the UK site you have access to their Irish datasets.
 Some like the Civil Registration Indexes are available on other sites, but I prefer the search screens on Ancestry.
 One of the real finds for me on this site were selected Irish Catholic Parish registers, although you will probably have to dredge up some of your schooldays Latin!